-If after trialling the arrangements agreed at Family Dispute Resolution you decide you’re not happy with them, you can apply to the Family Court under the Care of Children Act for it to deal with the issue.
+If you try the arrangements agreed at Family Dispute Resolution and you decide you’re not happy with them, you can apply to the Family Court under the Care of Children Act for it to deal with the issue.
 You have 12 months to do this – otherwise you’ll have to go through the FDR process again.
-(See “Disputes between guardians” and “Parenting orders” in this chapter.)
+See “Disputes between guardians” and “Parenting orders” in this chapter

-However, you may not necessarily be able to take the issue to the Family Court straight after reaching an agreement at FDR if you’ve simply changed your mind or if you now feel that you were pressured into the agreement.
-In those cases, it could depend on whether the Family Court decides it’s appropriate for you to be able to challenge the FDR outcome immediately.
+However, you may not be able to take the issue to the Family Court straight after reaching an agreement at FDR if you’ve simply changed your mind or if you now feel that you were pressured into the agreement.
+In those cases, it could depend on whether the Family Court decides you can challenge the FDR agreement without trying the arrangements first.